jessed/guides/Terraform/README.md

 # Motivation
-I first started with Terraform because it was the tool AT&T was using to orchestrate public cloud operations.
-My motivation was to understand the tool they used in order to provide pre-generated deployment configurations that they would easily be able to drop into their environment.
-While pursuing that goal I discovered a tool that would allow me to completely recreate a full environment with a single command on the CLI.
-Replacing 30-60 minutes in a Web portal, or executing dozens of cloud-specific CLI commands, for every lab deployment was unbelievably useful; like writing a shell script for some process with 20 steps where each step requires 10-60 seconds to complete.
-Run a single command, go get a coffee, and come back 10 minutes later to a fully-deployed environment ready for actual work.
-Or in other words: *bottled awesome*.

 The most frustrating aspect of Terraform is the "Day One" learning curve.
-Most examples (read: every single one I found), seem to assume that you understand the basic operation of Terraform and end up focusing on the more complex use-cases.
-My motivation in writing this guide is to introduce you to those Day One concepts in simple bite-size chunks.
-Ideally this whole tutorial will require less than an hour of your time, after which you can move on to the more complex guides that show you how to use Terraform to make your life easier.
+When first starting out most of the examples I found (by which I mean: every single one), seemed to assume that you understand the basic operation of Terraform and focused on the more complex use-cases.
+The problem with that is that I held certain misconceptions that none of those guides actually addressed.
+The most significant one was how I was supposed to download the package (provider) to interact with a specific service?".
+The answer is "You don't", but all of the guides I found seemed to assume that knowledge and didn't address the topic.
+In hindsight I understand why, but it's been over two years and I still remember the intense frustration of that first day working with Terraform (TF).

+This guide is intended to answer those very basic beginner questions, as well as walk you through the creation of your first (extremely) simple Terraform Run so you can see how the various pieces for together.

 # Organization
 This guide is broken into several small parts intended to let you skip the frustration of discovering them yourself.
-It definitely does not replace the [Terraform Documentation](https://www.terraform.io/intro), but as you'll discover if you click the link, this will reduce the time you need to "internalize" how Terraform works.
+It definitely does not replace the [Terraform Documentation](https://www.terraform.io/intro), but as you'll discover if you click the link, this guide will reduce the time you need to "internalize" how Terraform works.

 # Terrform
 As stated, this guide is a simple introduction to [Terraform](https://www.terraform.io/intro), and we will be going over several of the basic elements of a basic Terraform deployment.
 Those elements are: